ontodev/robot/docs/remove.md

 2. `--select`: select a new set of terms using one or more relations (zero or more)
 3. `--axioms`: specify the axiom types to remove from those terms (default: all axioms)

+This operation maintains structural integrity; lineage is maintained, and gaps will be filled where classes have been removed.
+If you wish to *not* preserve the hierarchy, include `--preserve-structure false`.

 For example, to remove all descendants of 'assay' from OBI:

 ```